truemagic-coder/solana-agent/README.md

 Due to the overhead of the router (API call) - realtime only supports a single agent setup.

+Realtime uses MongoDB for memory so Zep is not needed.

 ```python
 from solana_agent import SolanaAgent